carlditzler/AI-Skills/legal/README.md

 ## Author and License

 Carl Ditzler
 AI | Legal Technology | Legal Operations

-LinkedIn:
+Open to Work, see LinkedIn:
 https://www.linkedin.com/in/carlditzler/

 Use, modification, and distribution must comply with the Apache License 2.0.